-When the existing PDU Session is transferred from S-NSSAI to Alternative S-NSSAI, if the SMF determines that the existing PDU Session and existing SM Policy Association can be retained (e.g. if the SMF determines that same PCF can be used for the Alternative S-NSSAI), then the SMF includes the Alternative S-NSSAI in SM Policy Association modification request to PCF to update the S-NSSAI of the PDU Session.
-The PCF may request subscription information associated with the Alternative S-NSSAI from the UDR.
-Then the PCF makes policy decision based on the Alternative S-NSSAI and may provide updated PCC rules to SMF.
-The PCF may update the binding information in the BSF.
+For an existing PDU Session transferred from S-NSSAI to Alternative S-NSSAI or from Alternative S-NSSAI to S-NSSAI, if the SMF determines that the existing PDU Session and existing SM Policy Association can be retained (e.g. if the SMF determines that same PCF can be used for the Alternative S-NSSAI), then the SMF reports Network Slice Replacement event and in case of transfer from S-NSSAI to Alternative S-NSSAI, the SMF additionally includes the Alternative S-NSSAI in SM Policy Association modification request to PCF to update the S-NSSAI of the PDU Session.

+For a new PDU Session, if the SMF receives Alternative S-NSSAI from the AMF, the SMF shall provide both S-NSSAI and Alternative S-NSSAI during the SM Policy Association Establishment procedure.

+The PCF shall request subscription information associated with Alternative S-NSSAI from the UDR.
+When the PCF is configured to subscribe notification of AF request from the UDR, the PCF shall use S-NSSAI (i.e. shall not use Alternative S-NSSAI) if Alternative S-NSSAI is used for a PDU Session.
+Then the PCF makes policy decision based on the received information and creates PCC rules (if a new PDU Session is established) or may provide updated PCC rules to SMF (if existing PDU Session is retained).
+The PCF shall use S-NSSAI when it registers or updates binding information to the BSF.